simonisn/open-ethereum-pool/services/README.md

-## Ubuntu Services Installation
+# Ubuntu Services Installation

+**Usage:** sudo ./install.sh

-Services Installed:
+#### Services Installed:
 	ubiqpool-api.service
 	ubiqpool-proxy.service
 	ubiqpool-unlocker.service
 	ubiqpool-payouts.service

+##### NOTES:
-	NOTE: Services are started immediately when installed.
+	Services are started **immediately** when installed.

-Config Files:
+#### Config Files:
 	Deployed to /etc/ubiqpool/config

+##### NOTES:
-	NOTE: Be sure to update the config files with your settings prior to installing.
+	Be sure to update the config files with your settings prior to installing.
+	Minimally, the following should be updated:
+		config/ubiqpool-proxy.json
+			upstream: url (url to your instance of go-ubiq) config/ubiqpool-payouts.json
+			upstream: url (url to your instance of go-ubiq)
+			payouts: address (pool's Ubiq address)
+		config/ubiqpool-unlocker
+			unlocker: poolFeeAddress (where pool fees are sent)

-Script Files:
+#### Script Files:
 	Deployed to /etc/ubiqpool/scripts

+##### NOTES:
-	NOTE: Script Files are used by the services to execute open-ethereum-pool with the appropriate config file.
+	Script Files are used by the services to execute open-ethereum-pool with the appropriate config file.
+	Scripts exceute open-ethereum-pool at /usr/local/bin/open-ethereum-pool, so be sure to deploy open-ethereum-pool here after building.